klees/ILIAS/docs/documentation/input-processing.md

 than keys in some array.
 The off-the-shelf types in the library can help developers to save work.

-A precondition for the success of the library will be, that it contains some interesting types and that it is known to developers.
-Besides the commonly used types captured in the library, there still will be a lot of datastructures that belong to a certain component and not into a common library.
-For these types similar strategies than these showcased in the [Data-library](../../src/Data) will need to be deployed by the responsible maintainers.
+A precondition for the success of the library is that it contains some interesting types and that it is known to developers.
+Besides the commonly used types captured in the library, there will still be a lot of datastructures that belong to a certain component and not into a common library.
+For these types similar strategies than those showcased in the [Data-library](../../src/Data) will need to be deployed by the responsible maintainers.

 These strategies are: